wchiquito/jj-for-everyone.github.io/src/branching.md

 Oh!
 That's something we haven't seen before.
 Our version history is split into two **branches**.
-This is not unusal and lies at the core of how Jujutsu enables people to work independently from one another.
+This is not unusual and lies at the core of how Jujutsu enables people to work independently from one another.
 But we don't know how to deal with this situation yet.

 If Jujutsu allowed Alice to push the `main` bookmark without knowing about Bob's update, his work would accidentally get deleted.